Skip to main content

 BIOGRAPHY

-Dr. O’Brien studied naturopathic medicine at Bastyr University and went on to complete a two-year family medicine residency through the Institute of Natural Medicine at Fern Valley Natural Health.
-Following residency, she stayed at Fern Valley providing integrative primary care medicine for infants, children, adolescents and adults.
-She prioritizes coordination of care between families, specialists, therapists and academic institutions to help facilitate health in various areas of a developing child’s life.
+Dr. O’Brien went on to study naturopathic medicine at Bastyr University, followed by a two-year family medicine residency through the Institute of Natural Medicine at Fern Valley Natural Health.
+Following residency, she remained at Fern Valley providing integrative primary care for patients of all ages.
+She places particular emphasis on coordinating care between families, specialists, therapists, and academic institutions to support health across the many domains of a developing child’s life.

-While working as a PCP during the pandemic, Dr. O’Brien saw firsthand the rise in mental health crises.
-In order to better meet her patient’s needs, she sought additional training to provide more comprehensive care for mental health concerns, completing a certificate in nutrition for mental health care through the Integrative Psychiatry Institute and additional medication training through Psychopharmacology Institute.
-She believes in providing a judgment-free space for patients to explore their treatment options with the support of their doctor.
+While practicing as a primary care physician during the pandemic, Dr. O’Brien witnessed firsthand the rise in mental health crises among her patients — especially children and adolescents.
+To better meet their needs, she pursued advanced training in integrative mental health, completing a certificate in nutrition for mental health care through the Integrative Psychiatry Institute and additional coursework through the Psychopharmacology Institute.
+She is committed to offering a judgment-free space where patients and families can thoughtfully explore their options — from nutrition, botanicals, and lifestyle medicine to conventional pharmacotherapy when appropriate — with the full support of their doctor.

-Outside of the office, Dr. O’Brien will be found leaning into her queer community, exploring and sometimes getting mildly lost in the woods, and drinking all the coffee.
+Outside of the office, Dr. O’Brien can be found leaning into her queer community, exploring (and occasionally getting mildly lost in) the woods, and drinking all the coffee.